The Love Hypothesis: Reception

 The Love Hypothesis is a New York Times best seller.
 The book received a starred review from Library Journal and positive reviews from Entertainment Weekly, Shelf Awareness, and Publishers Weekly.
 Kirkus Reviews provided a mixed review.
 In 2021, the book was a finalist in the Goodreads Choice Awards for Romance, coming in second place behind People We Meet on Vacation with 683 fewer votes out of 435,858 votes total.

+Film adaptation

+In October 2022, it was announced that a film adaptation of the novel is in development from Bisous Pictures.
+In July 2025, it was announced that Lili Reinhart and Tom Bateman had been cast in the film.
+Bateman is the real-life husband of Daisy Ridley, the inspiration for the lead female character in the book, but will play the character inspired by, and named for Ridley's co-star in the Star Wars films, Adam Driver.
+In August 2025, it was announced that Rachel Marsh was cast as Anh Pham, Jaboukie Young-White was cast as Malcolm, Nicholas Duvernay was cast as Jeremy Langley, and Arty Froushan was cast as Tom Benton.
+The film will be directed by Claire Scanlon and the script will be written by Sarah Rothschild.